MicrosoftDocs/mesh-docs/mesh/Includes/download-apps.md

 ## Host or join Mesh events

-Mesh events are hosted and joined via the Mesh app for your device.

-### Download the Mesh app

 | **App & Device**                | **Download**                                                                    |
 |---------------------------------|---------------------------------------------------------------------------------|
 | Mesh for Windows                | [Download Microsoft Mesh - Microsoft Store Apps](https://aka.ms/MeshDownloadPC) |